Emersoft76/Emersoft76/README.md

 ## 🔎 Sobre Mim / About Me

-🚀 Passionate about **Networking, Cloud, Linux Systems and Emerging Technologies**
+🚀 Passionate about **Networking, Cloud, Linux Systems, and Emerging Technologies**
 🎯 Focused on **AWS Infrastructure, Automation, and High Availability**

 Building intelligent, scalable, and secure cloud infrastructures.